Fort (Colombo): History

 The fort was besieged several times during the Sinhalese–Portuguese War, most notably in 1587, but was held.
 It was conquered by the Dutch East India Company in 1656 after they intervened in the war.
-With Colombo gaining prominence as the center for Dutch administration in the island, it was expanded to protect against both the sea and the interior of the island.
+With Colombo gaining prominence as the center for Dutch administration in the island, it was expanded to protect against attacks from both the sea and the interior of the island.
 The Dutch demolished the Portuguese-built fortification and reconstructed it to take advantage of the natural strength of the location between a lake and the sea.
 The present layout of Fort and the Pettah was the result of the Dutch remodeling of Colombo.
 The Pettah was known in Dutch times as the 'Oude Stad' (Old Town), and consisted of the residential area of Colombo.
 The Fort was where they built their fortifications, it was known as 'the Casteel' in Dutch.

 Following the British acquiring control of the Dutch-controlled areas on the coast of the island, the fort became the center of its administration.
 In 1815 with Kandyan Convention, Colombo became the capital of the entire island.
 The walls of the fort to the north, east and south were demolished between 1869 and 1871 as the fort was obsolete and to make room for new military barracks (the Echelon Barracks).
 The ramparts or walls of the fort were also considered an obstruction to planned urban development in the area.
 Dutch buildings were also demolished and were replaced by British-style architecture.

 Although the ramparts were taken down, the area remained to be called the Fort.
 Many buildings in the fort area were home to the British administration on the island and as more legislative responsibilities were transferred to the Ceylonese, it became the site of the Legislative Council and the State Council.
 As well as the heart of the administrative capital, the fort area became the heart of the commercial capital too due to the expansion of the harbour after the 1870s.
 Following independence much of the center of government was centered in this area.
 However, with the expansion of the government administration, in 1980s the government began to move government ministries and departments to Sri Jayawardenapura Kotte.
 This began with the shifting of Parliament from the old State Council Building to a new complex in Sri Jayawardenapura.
 The full shift of government was never completed, as many important government institutions still remain there.